 In case of disconnecting, the body implements self-preservation mechanisms at the tissue level.

-The approach to reconstructive treatment of multiple sclerosis is based on biomechanical techniques, carried out in energy-saving and energy-subsidized mode.
-In work author’s simulator designs are used to work in the afferentation mode neurodynamic exercise with the aim of:
+The approach to reconstructive a multiple sclerosis treatment is based on biomechanical techniques, carried out in energy-saving and energy-subsidized mode.
+The author's training simulators are used to work in the afferentation mode neurodynamic exercise with the aim of:

 · optimization of hemo and cerebrospinal fluid dynamics of spinal cord;

-· elimination of signs of early osteochondrosis, as degenerative-dystrophic process in the tissues
+· early osteochondrosis signs elimination, as degenerative-dystrophic process in the tissues

 · of the musculoskeletal system;

-· optimization of the work of individual organs and life support systems;
+· The work optimization of individual organs and life support systems;

 · elimination of muscular-articular imbalance;